 Control decisions can be based on time, an event, or a measured condition.
-Controlled devices can be physically connected to C, VX, SE1 -SE4, P\SW, or SW12 (SW1, SW2) terminals.
+Controlled devices can be physically connected to C, U, or SW12 terminals.
 Short Cut has provisions for simple on/off control.
 Control modules and relay drivers are available to expand and augment data logger control capacity.

-- C terminals are selectable as binary inputs, control outputs, or communications ports.
-These terminals can be set low (0 VDC) or high (5 VDC) using the PortSet() or WriteIO() instructions.
-See the CRBasic Editor help for detailed instruction information and program examples: https://help.campbellsci.com/crbasic/cr350/1.
+C and U terminals are selectable as binary inputs, control outputs, or communications ports.
+These terminals can be set low (0 VDC) or high (3.3 or 5 VDC) using the PortSet() or WriteIO() instructions.
+See the CRBasic Editor help for detailed instruction information and program examples: https://help.campbellsci.com/crbasic/cr6/ .
 Other functions include device-driven interrupts, asynchronous communications and SDI-12 communications.
-A C terminal configured for digital I/O is normally used to operate an external relay-driver circuit because the terminal itself has limited drive capacity. - VX terminals can be set low or high using the PortSet() or SWVX() instruction.
-For more information on these instructions, see the CRBasic help. - SW12 terminals can be set low (0 V) or high (12 V) using the SW12 () instruction (see the CRBasic help for more information).
+The high voltage for these terminals defaults to 5 V, but it can be changed to 3.3 V using the PortPairConfig() instruction.
+A C or U terminal configured for digital I/O is normally used to operate an external relay-driver circuit because the terminal itself has limited drive capacity.

+• SW12 terminals can be set low (0 V) or high (12 V) using the SW12 () instruction (see the CRBasic help for more information).

-The following image illustrates a simple application wherein a C terminal configured for digital input, and another configured for control output are used to control a device (turn it on or off) and monitor the state of the device (whether the device is on or off).
+The following image illustrates a simple application wherein a C or Uterminal configured for digital input, and another configured for control output are used to control a device (turn it on or off) and monitor the state of the device (whether the device is on or off).